 - Briefly, anything else you think we should know.

 The letter should be no more than four pages, plaintext, and in the English language.
-(Google Translate is acceptable if accompanied by the original text.)
+(Google Translate is probably acceptable if necessary.)

-You will receive an automated email acknowledgement assigning a receipt number.
-Please keep a record of that number; it will assist you in making enquiries regarding the status and progress of your proposal.
+You will receive an automated email acknowledgement containing a receipt.
+Please keep a copy of that receipt; it will assist you in making enquiries regarding the status and progress of your proposal.

 What Happens Next